wp-plugins/jquery-t-countdown-widget/readme.txt

 = Where can I get reliable news that makes me giggle? = The Daily Show with John Stewart

+= I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

+= Does Twinpictures do the Twitter? =
+Ah yes! <a href='http://twitter.com/#!/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.

 == Screenshots ==

 1. screenshot-1.png shows the jQuery T(-) CountDown in action with the three included styles: Darth, Jedi and Carbonite.